nunuhara/alice-tools/README-alice-ar.md

 images when extracting these archives, so you should pass the --images-only flag,

-    alice-ar -x --images-only archiveFlat.afa
+    alice ar extract --images-only archiveFlat.afa

 You can pass the --raw flag to prevent alice-ar from converting any files,

-    alice-ar -x --raw archive.afa
+    alice ar extract --raw archive.afa

-When the --raw flag is given, alice-ar will not recursively extract .flat files or convert images to .png format.
+When the --raw flag is given, .flat files will not be recursively extracted and images will not be converted to .png format.